Vyral/base-template/_posts/2018-07-11-advice-about-purchasing-a-newly-constructed-home.md

 **6. Plan a walkthrough.** Do not feel that you are being a pest; you are spending your money on their home and want to make sure that everything is going well.
 Ask your agent for tips on what to check for, progress-wise.
 Look into new home warranties and ask your agent for referrals for insurance, etc.

-We are a wealth of knowledge and we want the process to go smoothly for you.
+We possess a wealth of knowledge and we want the process to go smoothly for you.
 If you have any questions about buying a home or another real estate topic, please feel free to reach out to us.
 We look forward to hearing from you.